On Generalizations of Pairwise Compatibility Graphs: On AND-PCGs

-From Definition~\ref{def:second-def-AND} a graph $G$ is a \AND{k}\ if and only if the intersection dimension of $G$ \cite{Kratochvil1994} with respect to the PCG class is at most $k$.
-Thus, we can exploit the literature on intersection dimension of graphs.
+The {\em intersection dimension} of a graph $G$ with respect to a class of graphs $\mathcal{C}$ is the minimum $k$ such that $G$ is the intersection of some $k$ graphs belonging to $\mathcal{C}$ \cite{Kratochvil1994}.
+From Definition~\ref{def:second-def-AND}, the following lemma holds: \\ \begin{lemma} A graph $G$ is a \AND{k}\ if and only if the intersection dimension of $G$ with respect to the PCG class is at most $k$. \end{lemma}

+Thus, we can exploit the literature on the intersection dimension of graphs.
 Among the different specializations of intersection dimension, the most well-known is the \emph{boxicity} (\textit{i.e.} the intersection dimension with respect to the class of interval graphs) \cite{Roberts}.
 An {\em interval graph} is an undirected graph formed from a set of intervals on the real line, with a vertex for each interval and an edge between vertices whose intervals intersect \cite{Brandstdt1999}.
-Since interval graphs are known to be in PCG \cite{Brandstand2008}, a graph with boxicity $b$ is a \AND{b}.
+Since interval graphs are known to be in PCG \cite{Brandstand2008}, in view of Lemma \ref{lemma:intersection}, it holds that \begin{corollary} A graph with boxicity $b$ is a \AND{b}. \end{corollary}

 The following lemma is based on Definition~\ref{def:second-def-AND}.

 \begin{lemma} A graph $G=(V,E)$ is a \OR{k}$(G_1,\ldots, G_k)$ with $G_i \in mLPG \cup LPG$ for all $i$, $1\leq i \leq k$ if and only if $\overline{G}$ is a \AND{k}$(\overline{G_1},\ldots, \overline{G_k})$ with $\overline{G_i} \in mLPG \cup LPG$ for all $i$, $1\leq i \leq k$. \end{lemma} \begin{proof} A graph $G_i$ is in $ mLPG \cup LPG$ if and only if $\overline{G_i}$ is in $mLPG \cup LPG$ as the union of the classes mLPG and LPG is closed with respect to the complement \cite{CP12}.
 The following implications hold: